Beefalo: History and genomics

+The breed is defined by The American Beefalo Association as being genetically at least five-eighths Bos taurus and at most three-eighths Bison bison.

+In 2024, a genetic study, including historical samples from Basolo's foundational herd, found that the majority of Beefalo cattle who were genomically sequenced (39 out of 47 sampled), including those from Basolo's original herd, had no detectable bison ancestry.
+Of the 8 that did have some bison ancestry, this was no higher than 18% (and as low as 2% in some individuals), which is much lower than that of the supposed pedigree.
+Most Beefalo were instead found to be either entirely of taurine cattle ancestry or more commonly, mixed with varying levels of zebu ancestry in proportions of 2% to 38%.

 Nutrition characteristics

 A United States Department of Agriculture study found Beefalo meat, like bison meat, to be lower in fat and cholesterol than standard beef cattle.

 Registration

 In 1983, the three main Beefalo registration groups reorganized under the American Beefalo World Registry.
 Until November 2008, there were two Beefalo associations, the American Beefalo World Registry and American Beefalo International.
 These organizations jointly formed the American Beefalo Association, Inc., which currently operates as the registering body for Beefalo in the United States.

 Effect on bison conservation

-Most current bison herds are “genetically polluted”, meaning that they are partly crossbred with cattle.
+Most current bison herds are "genetically polluted", meaning that they are partly crossbred with cattle.
 There are only four genetically unmixed American bison herds left, and only two that are also free of brucellosis: the Wind Cave bison herd that roams Wind Cave National Park, South Dakota; and the Henry Mountains herd in the Henry Mountains of Utah.

 Dr. Dirk Van Vuren, formerly of the University of Kansas, however, points out that "The bison today that carry cattle DNA look exactly like bison, function exactly like bison and in fact are bison.
 For conservation groups, the interest is that they are not totally pure."